 10 tips for successful ERP across borders

 - First you understand, then you simplify: If you automate a process which is complex, or that you do not fully understand, you will get a complex system that you don’t understand.
-That is why you should follow this flow: create understanding, simplify, automate.
+That is why you should follow this flow: Create understanding, simplify, automate.
 You cannot build systems before your processes are optimized.
-In other words, start in good time.
+In other words, start in due time.

 - Clean up processes: The implementation of a new system is hard work against habitual thinking and old action patterns.
 Some deviations are necessary, others are simply a reminiscence from previous workflows.
 Clean up the processes and requirements.
 If they are not formalized, then eliminate them.
 It is a much bigger task to implement and embed a global process, than it is to define it.

-- Make sure that the perspective is anchored: Most users automatically think functionality when a new system is evaluated.
-They are thinking; how can I make my current work in the new system.
+- Make sure that the perspective is anchored: Most users automatically think functionality when evaluating which system to choose.
+They are thinking: How can I make my current work in the new system?
 It can result in the optimization of parts of processes, but more often there is greater value in an evaluation against a future state scenario.

-- Change management: There will always be changes.
-Therefore, think of change as something good, as something that creates new possibilities, translate the need for change to a language the various stakeholders understand and you will gain greater organizational support for the change.
+- Consider change management: There will always be changes.
+Therefore, think of change as something good, as something that creates new possibilities, translate the need for change to a language which the various stakeholders understand, and you will gain greater organizational support for the change.

-- It is a collaboration: You cannot just enter into a fixed-price contract with a supplier and transfer all responsibility to them.
+- Collaboration and communication are needed: You cannot just enter a fixed-price contract with a supplier and transfer all responsibility to them.
 An agreement alone cannot guard the company against mistakes – such agreements can, in some cases, turn out to have the opposite effect.
 A good and professional communication is far more productive for the project.

 Read in more detail on how to take the complexity out of the localization process and make the right choices for your international organization in our blog Taking you organization across borders.